Athos1972/baangt/TechSpecs/10 Ideas/addressCreation.md

 Value-Field.
 This class is **not** in scope of the current specification.
 The method "returnAddress" provides a dict of fields and values, which shall be stored in TestDataDict (with (optional) prefix taken from value2).

-After the fields were filled, they'll be used by the testcase to fill in fields of the UI or API.
+After the fields were filled, they'll be used by the testcase to fill values for the UI or API.

 ### Fields
 The following fields are part of the return value of method ``returnAddress``: